bboyle/maya-nurbs-control-color-dialog/README.md

-# maya-nurbs-control-color-dialog
+# Nurbs control color dialog

-Quick dialog for setting a custom colour on nurbs controllers
+Dialog for setting a custom colour on nurbs controllers.